Nicotine withdrawal symptoms such as irritation, strong cravings and poor concentration, can be the most difficult part of going smokefree.

 Give the Quitline a call or request a callback – they can help you develop new ways for dealing with stress and emotions without smokes.
 They can call you at key times, over the coming weeks, to make sure your quitting story is a quit-for-good story.

-Here are some other things you can do to help you manage withdrawal symptoms when they strike
+Here are some other things you can do to help you manage nicotine withdrawal:

 - Keep your brain active: puzzles, chat to friends or family, read a book or magazine, distract yourself